nathiedeheyl/pp3_coolness-tracker/README.md

 + …I want to be able to see a simple summary of my recent stats in one command, so I don’t have to look at long reports if I don’t want to.

-+ …I want to be able to see if my resting heart rate is trending up or down.

-+ …I want to understand how my cardio and relaxation practices impact my resting heart rate over time so that I keep up the healthy habits in order to lower it effectively.

 + …I want to log my daily lowest heart rate during sleep, total minutes of cardiovascular exercise, and total minutes of breathing exercises, so I can see the effect of my habits on my heart health over time.

 + …I want the program to notify me of the correct format and give me another chance to input valid data, if I input incorrect data (e.g., text instead of numbers etc.).

 + …I want the application to guide me back to the main input prompt after I make a mistake, so I can correct it easily without restarting.

-+ …I want the analysis feedback to feel positive and helpful, highlighting any progress or improvements to keep me motivated.
++ …I want the analysis feedback to feel positive and helpful to keep me motivated.

 + …I want to receive a motivational message in the summary when I run an analysis, so I can feel encouraged to track my data daily and maintain consistentcy.

-+ …I want a detailed view of correlations between my heart rate and my exercise and breathing practices to understand the effect of my health habits on the resting heartrate.

 + …I want to be able to exit the program smoothly and know that my data is saved, so I feel safe in using the application correctly and therefore trust the data analysis.

-!!!
-+ ...I want the application to allow me to skip logging on some days, without affecting my trend analysis, so I feel comfortable using it at my own pace.
++ ...I do NOT want to necessarily have to track my data daily.
+I want to be able to skip days without it affecting my weekly summary, so I feel comfortable using the program at my own pace.

-!!!

 </details>